Tips for 4x4 owners to cope with off-road hazards

 On the downward slope, drive in first gear and let engine-braking carry you down slowly.
 Approach the bottom too quickly and you could find the front end of your 4x4 buried in the ground.

-In rural England, large bodies of water can be as much an on-road hazard as an off-road one.
+In rural areas, large bodies of water can be as much an on-road hazard as an off-road one.
 In times of flooding, the following off-road driving techniques could apply to both disciplines:

 Once you’re clear of the water, check that your brakes are working as they should be.